THE CHAPEL OF CHRIST THE ENCOMPASSER AND ALL HIS HOLY ANGELS

 At present the community consists of two sisters in life vows, three Companion Oblates - women who live in their own homes on Unst or Fetlar, External Oblates, who live at locations across Britain and who keep a Rule of Life inspired by the Community, and many members of the Caim, both men and women, across the world who wish to be associated with the Society.

 origins of the Society go back to 1984 when The Reverend Mother Mary

 Agnes came to Fetlar to live a life of prayer.
 In time she was joined

 by others and the Society was founded in 1988.
 Mother Mary Agnes was

 installed as Mother Guardian in 1993 and ordained a priest of the

 Diocese of Aberdeen and Orkney in 1998.
 She is the author of four books

 which tell the story of the community's life.

-The Community's first Chapel - the Byre Chapel, in the steading of The Ness Crofthouse - continued in occasional use until December 2014 when a final Mass was said in it by the Warden, who then formally declared that the building, which had not been consecrated, had now ceased to be a Chapel of the Community of Our Lady of the Isles.
+The Community's first Chapel - the Byre Chapel, in the steading of The Ness Crofthouse on Fetlar - continued in occasional use until December 2014 when a final Mass was said in it by the Warden, who then formally declared that the building, which had not been consecrated, had now ceased to be a Chapel of the Community of Our Lady of the Isles.
 The newer Chapel of Christ the Encompasser continued in use until the summer of 2015 when Mother Mary Agnes moved from Fetlar to Unst.